kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 ### Sky Ramp
 - 1x-
-- `=` Take Atton with you.
+- `=` Take T3-M4 with you.
+  - *We will use T3 to add the Pontite Crystal to our Lightsaber.*
 - 1x-
 - Cast Knight Speed.
-- Auto Level Up Kreia and Atton.
+- Auto Level Up Kreia and T3-M4.
 - Enter Sky Ramp
 - Equip MC: Sith Power Gauntlets, MC's Armband, Upgraded Lightsaber (Mainhand), Freedon Nadd's Short Lightsaber (Offhand)
 - Run through to the Palace, keep Knight Speed active as you go.